configcat/docs/website/docs/advanced/cli.md

 :::

 :::info
 You can change the output format of several command's result to JSON with the `--json` option, like: `configcat flag ls --json`.
+See more about these commands in the <a target="_blank" href="https://configcat.github.io/cli/">command reference documentation</a>.
 :::

 ## Examples